-B. "Ensure" - should3 part "A" of the Request (above) be granted and modification to C25(1) proceed - that:
+B. "Ensure" - should4 part "A" of the Request (above) be granted and modification to C25(1) proceed - that:

-(a) the following suite of documents (the SONI Standard Connection and Use Documents) is amended to "align" with the modification made:

-the standard provisions of SONI's offer of terms for a generator connection agreement under Condition 25(2) (C25(2)) of the SONI TSO Licence (the Standard G-Connection Offer Terms); with the necessary amendment to this document being submitted to involve the introduction of the following underlined and bolded text (the Standard G-Connection Offer Terms Amendment Text)
+- (a) the following suite of documents (the SONI Standard Connection and Use Documents) is amended to "align" with the modification made: - (i) the standard provisions of SONI's offer of terms for a generator connection agreement under Condition 25(2) (C25(2)) of the SONI TSO Licence (the Standard G-Connection Offer Terms); with the necessary amendment to this document being submitted to involve the introduction of the following underlined and bolded text (the Standard G-Connection Offer Terms Amendment Text)

-"Should [AWFL] accept this Offer, then prior to the WFPS4 connecting and energising at the Connection Point [AWFL] shall provide evidence that it is authorised to generate electricity by virtue of a licence granted under Article 10(1)(a) of the Electricity (Northern Ireland) Order 1992 (the "Order") or section 14(1)(a) of the Electricity Regulation Act 1999 (or exempt from the requirement to be so licensed under such provisions) to the Connection Point'.
+"Should [AWFL] accept this Offer, then prior to the WFPS5 connecting and energising at the Connection Point [AWFL] shall provide evidence that it is authorised to generate electricity by virtue of a licence granted under Article 10(1)(a) of the Electricity (Northern Ireland) Order 1992 (the "Order") or section 14(1)(a) of the Electricity Regulation Act 1999 (or exempt from the requirement to be so licensed under such provisions) to the Connection Point'.

-- (ii) the standard provisions of SONI's published G-TUoS Agreement (the Standard G-TUoS Agreement Terms)5; with the necessary amendment to this document being submitted to involve amendment to the "Condition Precedent" at clause 2.1.6 - (iii) the standard provisions of SONI's published generator type (formal) Connection Agreement (the Standard G-(formal) Connection
+(ii) the standard provisions of SONI's published G-TUoS Agreement (the Standard G-TUoS Agreement Terms)6; with the necessary

-3 AWFL confirms that the Amendment request part of the Request need only be considered should a positive response be made to the C25(1) request part of the Request.
+4 AWFL confirms that the Amendment request part of the Request need only be considered should a positive response be made to the C25(1) request part of the Request.

-4 An abbreviation for a windfarm power station.
+5 An abbreviation for a windfarm power station.

-5Form-of-Standard-Terms-for-Transmission-Connected-Generator-TUoS-Agreement.pdf (soni.ltd.uk)
+6Form-of-Standard-Terms-for-Transmission-Connected-Generator-TUoS-Agreement.pdf (soni.ltd.uk)